wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = 1.2.3 =

 This upgrade fixes an issue in the query class that caused multiple rows to be returned for posts with duplicate thumbnail rows in the postmeta table.
 It also fixes a problem with the excerpts template showing debug output.
-We also added a Page Menu option, wrapper id field and cleaned up the i18l functions.

 = 1.2.0 =